 Your auto liability pays out when one of your drivers is in an accident where they’re considered at-fault.
 It generally covers personal injury and property damage for the other person(s) involved in the accident.

-If a court orders you to pay pain and suffering or lost wages related to an accident, this policy covers that as well.
+If you have to pay pain and suffering or lost wages related to an accident, this policy can cover that as well.